 |Partners – Data Providers||7||16.28%|

 Data Warehousing, Engineering, Data Lakes

 We still think this Data Warehousing is the workload that works best with Snowflake and what it was originally designed for.
 We see many businesses within Financial Services moving to the Snowflake Data Cloud for their Data Warehouse workloads.
 Many of the Financial Services companies who presented at the summit also are moving to a combination of Data Lakes and Data Warehousing.
-The presentations overall though were really focused on a mixture of financial services and processes combined with data technologies to improve the Financial Services business.
-There is huge transformation happening here and Snowflake’s powerful data cloud is accelerating how Finacial Services companies transform.
+The presentations overall though were focused on a mixture of financial services and processes combined with data technologies to improve the Financial Services business.
+There is a huge transformation happening here and Snowflake’s powerful data cloud is accelerating how Finacial Services companies transform.
 There was an interesting video as well that Capital One did that isn’t in the sessions.
-They emphasized how they were the first to really jump into delivering Financial Services on the Cloud.
+They emphasized how they were the first to jump into delivering Financial Services on the Cloud.

 Data Science and Data Applications

 Many of the presentations at the Financial Data Summit were related to building data applications on top of Snowflake.
 This was one of our favorites:

 Building on Snowflake: Driving Platform Monetization with the Data Cloud.